Vera C. Rubin Observatory: Image data processing

 Allowing for maintenance, bad weather and other contingencies, the camera is expected to take more than 200,000 images (1.28 petabytes uncompressed) per year.
 Managing and effectively analyzing the images is expected to be the most technically difficult part of the project.
 An estimated 250 teraflops and 100 petabytes of storage are required to keep up with the data flow.

 Images are processed according to three different timescales, prompt (within 60 seconds), daily, and annually.

 Prompt products are alerts, issued within 60 seconds of observation, about objects that have changed brightness or position relative to archived images of that sky position.
 Transferring, processing, and differencing such large images within 60 seconds (previous methods took hours, on smaller images) is itself a significant software engineering problem.
-This processing will be performed at a classified US government facility in California so events that would reveal secret assets can be identified; and will be temporarily redacted for three days, by which time the data are less sensitive.
+This processing is performed at a classified US government facility in California so events that would reveal secret assets can be identified; they are temporarily redacted for three days, by which time the data are less sensitive.
+The first alerts were generated in February 2026.

 Up to 10 million alerts will be generated per night.
 Each alert includes: